influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/grafana.md

 Install the custom-built Flight SQL plugin in a local or Docker-based instance of Grafana OSS or Grafana Enterprise.

-{{% warn %}}
-Because Grafana Flight SQL Plugin is a custom plugin, you can't use it with Grafana Cloud.
-For more information, see [Find and Use Plugins in the Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/fundamentals/find-and-use-plugins/)
-{{% /warn %}}

 {{< tabs-wrapper >}}
 {{% tabs %}}